Danial-Ahari/CD-Visualizer/README.md

 ## To Do

+- Add a display for how many *total* errors there are in an image.
 - Make this a lot more usable.
 - Maybe put all the business code in a place that's not the "MainWindow" class.
 - Better interface.